Center for Healthy Aging Team

 Tom LaRocca, Ph.D.

-Tom LaRocca is an assistant professor and director of the Healthspan Biology Lab in CSU’s department of Health and Exercise Science.
+Tom LaRocca is an assistant professor and director of the Healthspan Biology Lab in CSU’s Department of Health and Exercise Science.
 His laboratory studies the molecular biology and physiology of aging, and he is particularly interested in translational research (using laboratory science to develop practical applications or treatments that can help people).
 Current projects are focused on finding biology-based ways to increase healthspan, the period of life during which we are healthy and productive.
 Tom is also a former high school chemistry teacher and college instructor, so he enjoys bringing his interests into the classroom.